 When the conduct of men is designed to be influenced, persuasion, kind, unassuming persuasion, should ever be adopted.
-It is an old and true maxim “that aa drop of honey catches more flies than a gallon of gall.”
+It is an old and a true maxim, that a “drop of honey catches more flies than a gallon of gall.”
+So with men.
 If you would win a man to your cause, first convince him that you are his sincere friend.
-Therein is a drop of honey that catches his heart, which, say what you will, is the great high-road to his reason, and which, when once gained, you will find but little trouble in convincing his judgement of the justice of your cause, if indeed that cause really be a just one.
+Therein is a drop of honey that catches his heart, which, say what he will, is the great high road to his reason, and which, when once gained, you will find but little trouble in convincing his judgment of the justice of your cause, if indeed that cause really be a just one.

 Abraham Lincoln (1809-1865) American lawyer, politician, US President (1861-65)